kellyjonbrazil/jc-packaging/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/jc.svg)](https://repology.org/project/jc/versions)

 ### Packaged Binaries
-DEB and RPM packages include the linux binaries built from PyPi.
+DEB, RPM, and MSI packages include the linux binaries built from PyPi.
 These packages may not always be on the very latest `jc` version, but are regularly updated.

-Version 1.15.0 and above include the `jc` binary and man page.
+Version 1.15.0 and above DEB and RPM packages include the `jc` binary and man page.
 Older versions do not include the man page.

 #### DEB (Debian, Ubuntu)